School group cuts ties with R.J. Reynolds Tobacco

 RICHMOND, Va.
 (AP) — In a quick about-face, the National School Boards Association is cutting ties with the nation's second-biggest cigarette maker, R.J.
 Reynolds Tobacco Co.

-The organization said Tuesday that it is severing a recently announced partnership with the Camel and Pall Mall cigarette maker's youth tobacco prevention program called "Right Decisions, Right Now."
+The organization announced late Tuesday that it is severing a recently announced partnership with the Camel and Pall Mall cigarette maker's youth tobacco prevention program called "Right Decisions, Right Now."

-The partnership first announced last Thursday was questioned by Sen. Richard Blumenthal, who called the program ineffective and urged the association to end its partnership.
+The partnership first announced last Thursday was questioned by Sen. Richard Blumenthal.
+The Connecticut Democrat called the program ineffective and urged the association to end its partnership

-Executive Director Tom Gentzel says the association ended the partnership because the debate over its involvement with Reynolds was a distraction from larger efforts to promote student health and well-being.
+Executive Director Tom Gentzel told The Associated Press that the association ended the partnership because the debate over its involvement with Reynolds was a distraction from its larger efforts to promote student health and well-being.